 Lenovo Vibe Band VB10

 Lenovo, at the Consumer Electronics Show (CES 2015) in Las Vegas, has made its foray into the wearable space with the launch of a smartband dubbed the Vibe Band VB10.
 Priced at $89 (approximately Rs.
 5,500), the Lenovo Vibe Band VB10 will be available beginning April.

-Apart from being a fitness tracker (with accelerometer to help track steps, calories, distance, sleep) the Vibe Band VB10 can also display instant notifications – for calls, SMS, Facebook, Twitter, and more – with the display space for up to 150 characters.
-Additionally, it includes the phone finder functionality, and proximity reminder – which warns the user if the phone is too far away.
+Apart from being a fitness tracker (with an accelerometer to help track steps, calories, distance, sleep) the Vibe Band VB10 can also display instant notifications – for calls, SMS, Facebook, Twitter, and more – with the display space for up to 150 characters.
+Additionally, it includes the phone finder functionality and proximity reminder – which warns the user if the phone is too far away.

 Lamborghini Tonino 88 Tauri

 Tonino Lamborghini 88 Tauri smartphone was launched in December 2014.
 The phone comes with a 5.00-inch touchscreen display with a resolution of 1080 pixels by 1920 pixels